pauldevelopai/mediamap/DEPLOY_NOW.md

 - ✅ Check and start your instance if needed
 - ✅ Open necessary ports (80, 8000)
 - ✅ Install Docker and dependencies
-- ✅ Deploy MediaMap application
+- ✅ Deploy DataSafe application
 - ✅ Verify the deployment

 ## 🔍 Manual Deployment (if needed)